Sidp5276/Software-testing-project/README.md

 - Test Reports
 - Test Metrics

-I have created Test Plans for all the Project
+I have created Test Plans for all the Project.